Scientia Pharmaceutica is published by MDPI from Volume 84 Issue 3 (2016).

 KUSMIATI, DHEWANTARA FXR.
 Cholesterol-Lowering Effect of Beta Glucan Extracted from Saccharomyces cerevisiae in Rats.
 Scientia Pharmaceutica.
 2016; 84(1):153-165.

-KUSMIATI; DHEWANTARA, F. X. R. 2016.
-"Cholesterol-Lowering Effect of Beta Glucan Extracted from Saccharomyces cerevisiae in Rats."
-Sci.
-Pharm.
-84, no. 1: 153-165.
+KUSMIATI, and F. X. Rizky DHEWANTARA.
+2016.
+"Cholesterol-Lowering Effect of Beta Glucan Extracted from Saccharomyces cerevisiae in Rats" Scientia Pharmaceutica 84, no. 1: 153-165.